-Awards of performance based phantom units (performance units) have been made under the LTIP in 2018, 2017 and 2016 to certain officers and employees providing services to the Partnership.
+Awards of performance based phantom units (performance units) have been made under the LTIP in 2019, 2018 and 2017 to certain officers and employees providing services to the Partnership.
 Subject to the achievement of performance goals, the performance unit awards cliff vest three years from the grant date, with distribution equivalent rights paid at vesting.
-The performance goals for 2018, 2017 and 2016 awards are based on total unitholder return over a three-calendar year performance cycle.
+The performance goals for 2019, 2018 and 2017 awards are based on total unitholder return over a three-calendar year performance cycle.
 Total unitholder return is based on the relative performance of the Partnership's common units against a peer group.
 The performance unit awards have a payout from zero to 200% of the target based on the level of achievement of the performance goal.
 Performance unit awards are paid out in common units, with distribution equivalent rights paid in cash at vesting.
 Any unearned performance units are cancelled.
 Pay out requires the confirmation of the achievement of the performance level by the Compensation Committee.
 Prior to vesting, performance units are subject to forfeiture if the recipient's employment with the Partnership is terminated for any reason other than death, disability, retirement or termination other than for cause within two years of a change in control.
-In the event of retirement, a participant will receive a prorated payment based on the target performance, rather than actual performance, of the performance goals during the award cycle.
+In the event of retirement, a participant will receive a prorated payment based on the target performance or a prorated payment based on the actual performance of the performance goals during the award cycle, based on the grant year.

 The fair value of each performance unit award was estimated on the grant date using a lattice-based valuation model.
 The valuation information factored into the model includes the expected distribution yield, expected price volatility, risk-free interest rate and the probable outcome of the market condition over the expected life of the performance units.
 Equity-based compensation expense for each performance unit award is a fixed amount determined at the grant date fair value and is recognized over the three-year award cycle regardless of whether performance units are awarded at the end of the award cycle.
 Distributions are accumulated and paid at vesting and, therefore, are included in the fair value calculation of the performance unit award.
-The expected price volatility for the awards granted in 2018 and 2017 is based on three years of daily stock price observations, to determine the total unitholder return ranking.
-The expected price volatility for the awards granted in 2016 is based on two years of daily stock price observations, combined with the average of the one-year volatility of the applicable peer group companies used to determine the total unitholder return ranking.
+The expected price volatility for the awards granted in 2019, 2018 and 2017 is based on three years of daily stock price observations, to determine the total unitholder return ranking.
 The risk-free interest rate for the performance unit grants is based on the three-year U.S. Treasury yield curve in effect at the time of the grant.
 There are no post-vesting restrictions related to the Partnership's performance units.